jgehrcke/covid-19-germany-gae/README.md

 ## Attribution

 Shout-out to ZEIT ONLINE for continuously collecting and publishing the state-level data with little delay.

 Edit: Notably, by now the [Berliner Morgenpost](https://interaktiv.morgenpost.de/corona-virus-karte-infektionen-deutschland-weltweit/) seems to do an equally well job of _quickly_ aggregating the state-level data.
 We are using that in here, too.
 Thanks!

+Edit March 26: [Risklayer](https://twitter.com/risklayer) is coordinating a crowd-sourcing effort to process verified Landkreis data as quickly as possible.
+[Tagesspiegel](https://twitter.com/Tagesspiegel) is verifying this effort and using it in [their overview page](https://interaktiv.tagesspiegel.de/lab/karte-sars-cov-2-in-deutschland-landkreise/).
+As far as I can tell this is so far the most transparent data flow, and also the fastest, getting us the freshest case count numbers.
+Great work!

 Fast aggregation & communication is important during the phase of exponential growth.